My debt is to the craftsmen who make our furniture. They are Thos. Moser – not me, them. – Tom Moser

 How a Moser Legacy Spans Three Generations

 In the early 1970s, high school students Evelyn and Elaine Miller attended a summer debate program at Bates College with Professor Thomas Moser.
-At the end of the summer, they enjoyed the class so much that they vowed to take it again the following year and formed a connection with the Moser family, visiting their home in New Gloucester.
-Tom’s home wasn’t just a residence; it was a work in progress—an old house he and his wife Mary were restoring while he worked full-time at Bates.
-Throughout the class, they recall hearing about Tom’s dream of leaving academia to pursue furniture-making—a dream that would become a reality after their second year in the debate program.
+At the end of the summer, they enjoyed the class so much that they vowed to take it again the following year and formed a connection with the Moser family, even visiting their home in New Gloucester.
+Tom’s home wasn’t just a residence; it was a work in progress—an old house he and his wife, Mary, were restoring while he worked full-time at Bates.
+During the class, they recall hearing about Tom’s dream of leaving academia to pursue furniture-making—a dream that would become a reality after their second year in the debate program.

 The continuous arm chair in a studio setting with a rough lumber floor.
 The chair is viewed from the side and slightly lower than the chair.